 Crespin and Andreita’s 3 youngest children were Lola, Rogerio and Lupe Torres, who lived their entire lives in Socorro.
 Here are three bits of information about each of them.

 First: a clipping from the Socorro Chieftain on Oct.
 27, 1906 regarding a major accident involving Rogerio (seems like the loss of a young man’s leg might have merited a bigger news story).
 Rogerio was injured on Tuesday, Oct.
 23 -- a couple of months before he turned 19.
 He married Clara (Sanchez) McCullough and lived till age 46.
 CLICK I HERE to see the entire front page of the Saturday newspaper.
 The item is in the third column.

 Second: a photo of Lupe with her husband Thomas Olguin from 1960, courtesy of a grandson.
 The rare photo of the couple was taken near the Socorro home of one of their sons who was named Crespiniano.
 Lupe enjoyed a long life, sharing time with her family in Socorro until 1881 – when she died at 90 years old.

 And finally: the obituary of Lola Stapleton.
 This copy was passed down from family members.
 The actual date and name of the newspaper were not recorded, but it’s a good bet that the obituary appeared in the Socorro Defensor Chieftain in December 1952, or maybe even January 1953.

 P.S.: Note that Lola’s brothers Jose and Apolonio were still living at the time of her death.
-Jose died in 1959 in Fresno, but we still haven’t figured out when and where Apolonio died.
+Jose died in 1959 in Los Angeles, but we still haven’t figured out when and where Apolonio died.